Dealing with SOAP Headers in Axis

 Iterator itr = soapHeader.extractAllHeaderElements();

-When you call extract method, you will get an iterator to iterate over SOAPHeaderElements which are removed from message envelope.
+When you call the extract method, you will get an iterator to iterate over SOAPHeaderElements that are removed from the message envelope.

 You can configure your custom handler in Axis at different levels.
-They can be configured globally, or be made specific to several services.
+They can be configured globally or be made specific to several services.
 It is also possible to invoke them just for requests or responses or both.
-Axis uses a web service deployment desciptor (wsdd) to keep all those configuration information.
-More info about Handlers are coming on next post…
+Axis uses a web service deployment descriptor (wsdd) to keep all this configuration information.
+More info about Handlers is coming in the next post…